 The global UV curable resins market is expected to witness a CAGR of 7.03% to reach US$6,156.196 million in 2024 from US$4,095.699 million in 2018.
-UV-curing resins are material that is polymerized and cured in a short time by the energy radiated from Ultraviolet irradiation devices.
+UV-curing resins are materials that are polymerized and cured in a short time by the energy radiated from Ultraviolet irradiation devices.
 They are widely used as industrial materials for sealing, bonding, ink, and coating.
-UV induced cure has many advantages over conventional cure in terms of less energy consumption and equipment space, reduced waste, less emission, higher productivity (fast cure) and lower temperature treatment which is expected to drive the market growth.
-There are stringent regulations on VOC emissions which is expected to fuel the market growth.
+UV-induced cure has many advantages over conventional cure in terms of less energy consumption and equipment space, reduced waste, less emission, higher productivity (fast cure), and lower temperature treatment which is expected to drive the market growth.
+There are stringent regulations on VOC emissions which are expected to fuel the market growth.
 However, the limited application of UV curable resins and its high initial cost is expected to hamper the market growth.

 • Increasing preference for environment-friendly products.

 • In July 2019, Arkema completed the acquisition of ArrMaz, a global leader in specialty surfactants for crop nutrition, mining, and infrastructure markets.
 The acquisition of this profitable, resilient and low capital intensive business, is another milestone in Arkema’s growth journey towards specialties.